hdeiner/zipster/README.md

 ---
 TO DO:

-- I still have an issue with the choice of MySQL, as it stores it's data in a Docker Volume.
-That means that I can't store the database and the data as an easy to use image.
-I am forced to build it from it's "source" every time I want to use it.
-See https://medium.com/@pybrarian/mysql-databases-that-dont-retain-data-293bc2ed7f02
 - There's something fishy with the zipster container.
 I want to be able to simply volume mount the /tmp/config/zipster files, but perhaps I need to create them in teh Dockerfile first?
 For now, I simply copy them into place.